graninas/functional-declarative-design-methodology/README.md

   | Cheese
 ```

-The next snipped demonstrates a domain-specific language for composing sandwich recipes and introduces two domain types for complete and incomplete sandwiches:
+The next snippet demonstrates a domain-specific language for composing sandwich recipes and introduces two domain types for complete and incomplete sandwiches:

 ```haskell
 data SandwichBody = SandwichBody BreadType [Component]